 There are mitigating factors and developments that may lessen these impacts.
 For example, higher levels of daily in-migration through increased commuting could occur which would supplement the available workforce.
 The labor force participation rate among older residents could (and likely will) increase for both part time and full time jobs to supplement retirement income.
-The region may 'buck the trend' of flat population growth by attracting more in-migration than in the recent past.
+The region may 'buck the trend' of flat population growth by attracting more inmigration than in the recent past.
 All of these possible outcomes would effectively expand the available labor force and result in more economic activity.
 The implications of some of these outcomes are explored in the Scenario Planning section of the Land Use chapter of this Plan.

 This challenge is not unique to this region and in fact is common to the state as a whole and most of New England.
-These and other factors causing collective economic "headwinds" are well described in The NH Center for Public Policy Research study "From Tailwinds to Headwinds4" published in 2012.
-The basic points made in that report are that the economic "headwinds" are well described in The NH Center for Public Policy Research study "From circumstances causing our past economic success in southern New Hampshire have changed, that future economic growth is no longer a 'given' and that a more deliberate effort to counter the trends will be necessary if we are to continue to have sustainable economic growth in the future.
+These and other factors causing collective economic "headwinds" are well described in The NH Center for Public Policy Research study "From Tailwinds to Headwinds" published in 2012.
+The basic points made in that report are that the from "Tailwind to Headwind: New Hampshire's Shifting Economic Trends" - Sept.
+2012